Gonzaga marks key moments in the life of the community with appropriate liturgical celebration.

 06. Pilgrimage to Lourdes

-Five students travel with Ms McNamara as part of the Dublin Diocesan Pilgrimage to Lourdes, France in the beginning of September each year.
+Four students travel with Ms McNamara as part of the Dublin Diocesan Pilgrimage to Lourdes, France in the beginning of September each year.
 Students who have participated in the pilgrimage are free to apply for one of the above retreat options.
 However, they do not have to as the school considers the pilgrimage as a retreat experience.

 Fifth Year: KAIROS